UMAprotocol/UMIPs/UMIPs/ustonks-pid-umip.md

 If the price request's UTC timestamp is at 1617220800 (March 31, 2021 @ 4:00PM EST), a price request for uSTONKS for a given timestamp should be determined by performing the `At Expiry` process.

-As a reference, a base price for each stock was chosen and are displayed below.
-These prices are the closing prices of each on 12/31/2020 and can be used by voters as a reference for their calculations.
+To create a baseline for the uSTONKS index, a base price for each stock was chosen.
+These prices are the closing prices of each on 12/31/2020 and can be used by voters as reference values for their calculations.
 Voters are highly encouraged to verify these values themselves.

 | Ticker | Stock Price 12/31/2020 |
 |------------|------------------------------------------------------------------------------------------------------------------------------------------|